United States Army Ordnance Corps: Regimental insignia

+The origin of the Ordnance Corps regimental insignia is unknown.
+The first example of it appears on a button dated to 1833.
+By the mid-19th century, the insignia was widely used on documents of the Ordnance Corps.
+The insignia was approved as the regimental insignia for the newly re-established Ordnance Corps by the Institute of Heraldry on 25 March 1986.

-The regimental insignia for the Ordnance Corps is a gold color metal and enamel device 1 1/8 inches in height overall consisting of two gray antique cannons in saltire on a white disc behind an encircling scroll in the form of a buckle red belt with, between the intersecting cannons and the belt, a black antique bomb, its scarlet flames issuing at the top of the device from behind the belt, which bears the inscription "ORDNANCE CORPS U.S.A." in gold letters.
+The regimental insignia of the Ordnance Corps is a gold-color metal and enamel device 1 1/8 inches in height overall, consisting of two gray antique cannons in saltire on a white disc, behind an encircling scroll in the form of a buckle red belt with, between the intersecting cannons and the belt, a black antique bomb, its scarlet flames issuing at the top of the device from behind the belt, which bears the inscription "Ordnance Corps U.S.A." in gold letters.
 It is worn on the right side of the uniform, above any unit citations.

-The crossed cannons are representative of the Ordnance Corps's early relationship to the Artillery.
+The crossed cannons are representative of the Ordnance Corps's early relationship to artillery.
 The flaming bomb, also known as the shell and flame, represents the armament of days gone by, while the energy it connotes is applicable to the weapons of our own day.
 The cannoneer's belt, which encircles the flaming bomb and crossed cannons, is embossed with the words "ORDNANCE CORPS U.S.A." and represents the traditional association between munitions and armament.
-The white background symbolizes the Ordnance Corps's motto, "ARMAMENT FOR PEACE".
+The white background symbolizes the Ordnance Corps's motto, "Armament for Peace".

+Branch colors

+Crimson was prescribed as the Ordnance color in 1851.
+In 1902, the Ordnance colors changed to black and scarlet.
+Crimson and yellow were established as the branch colors on 14 October 1921.